YOUR WEBSITE SAYS THAT YOU SERVE ANIMALS OF ALL SPECIES. WHAT DOES THAT MEAN?

 Our shelter is Open Door, meaning that we accept all incoming animals, regardless of the condition of the animal.
 We do not have a waiting list and we will never reject an animal.
-We do have to euthanize some animals, but only for reasons pertaining to health or temperament.
-We do not impose a time limit on an animal’s stay and strive to find new ways to treat animals with medical or behavior problems, as well as enrich the pets in our shelters.
+We don’t impose a time limit on an animal’s stay and strive to find new ways to treat animals with medical or behavior problems, as well as enrich the pets in our shelters.

 IS HSNT AFFILIATED WITH THE HUMANE SOCIETY OF THE UNITED STATES OR THE ASPCA?